zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 “To be guarded” (guarded) means that you are carefu l and cautious, usually because you don’t want to tell someone something yo u don’t want them to know, a secret.
 Someone who is very guarded is someone wh o doesn’t tell you what he’s thinking, perhaps because he doesn’t want to t ell you something that he thinks is a secret or wants to keep a secret.
 That’ s why Artem found talking to Jessie “like pulling teeth.”
 This is a common expre ssion, “like pulling (pulling) teeth.”

-Something that is “like pulling teeth” is something  that is very difficult to do, something that is very challenging, often because t he other person doesn’t cooperate.
-The other person you’re trying to do thi s with doesn’t do what you want them to do, especially when it comes to talkin g.
+Something that is “like pulling teeth” is something  that is very difficult to do, something that is very challenging, often because the other person doesn’t cooperate.
+The other person you’re trying to do this with doesn’t do what you want them to do, especially when it comes to talkin g.
 “Getting an answer from our lawyer that we could actually understand was li ke pulling teeth.”
 Our lawyer was always using these long words, these legal term s we didn’t understand.
 Or, “Trying to get my brother to answer a question is l ike pulling teeth.”
 It’s very difficult.

 Marcia says, “I’d rather talk to someone who is a l ittle reticent than a loudmouth.”
-“To be reticent” (reticent) means to be unwilling t o share your opinion, to be unwilling to talk about a certain topic – perhaps b ecause you don’t want to, perhaps because you don’t think the other person ne eds to know.
+“To be reticent” (reticent) means to be unwilling to share your opinion, to be unwilling to talk about a certain topic – perhaps b ecause you don’t want to, perhaps because you don’t think the other person ne eds to know.

 A “loudmouth” (loudmouth) – one word – is, as you m ight guess, a person who always talks very loudly and often too much, someon e who perhaps tries to impress other people by bragging, by saying how goo d he is.
 A loudmouth is, in general, a person who we consider somewhat “obnoxio us” – that is, not a very likeable person.
 Marcia prefers to talk to someone who is a little reticent than someone who’s a loudmouth.